bgaltbalt/bgaltbalt.github.io/_pages/about.md

-Hello,
+&nbsp;

 I am an ecologist, interested in animal movement, migration and population dynamics.
-With the aid of field observation, movement tracking and big dataset I try to understand the mechanisms underlying their population change.
+With the aid of field observation, movement tracking and big dataset I try to understand the mechanisms underlying the population change.

 During my PhD journey in Australia, I investigated the effects of weather and climate change on long-distance avian migrants.
 Specifically, I explored how birds select their flight altitude and